Applying and Admissions

 - Am I eligible to apply for one of the Summer Institute programs while still completing my undergraduate degree?

 The Summer Institute is geared towards post-baccalaureate students interested in pursuing a graduate degree in an environmental design discipline.
-While we will accept and consider current college students for the program, you are encouraged to consider the Disc* (Design & Innovation for Sustainable Cities) summer program.
+While we will consider current college students for the program, you are encouraged to consider the Disc* (Design & Innovation for Sustainable Cities) summer program.
 This program has been designed specifically for current college students and may be a better fit.
 Ultimately, it is up to you to decide which program is right for you and your academic and professional goals.

 - Am I eligible to apply for one of the Summer Institute programs with an undergraduate degree in that same field?